 Never.

-If you don’t read any further than this sentence, I want you know this – black hole thoughts are not from God.
+If you don’t read any further than this sentence, I want you to know this – black hole thoughts are not from God.
 He didn’t intend you to beat yourself and others up.

 Definition of black holes